-The State Veterans Affairs Board, MSVA, is charged with assisting former and current members of the Armed Forces of the United States and their dependents in securing all benefits and/or privileges to which they are entitled, with operations of the two State Veterans Memorial Cemeteries and five Mississippi State Veterans Nursing Homes, (we opened the new home in Tradition on April 11, 2025), approving programs and institutions of education and training under the GI Bill, and with advising the governor and legislature on Veterans' Affairs in Mississippi.
+The State Veterans Affairs Board, MSVA, is charged with assisting former and current members of the Armed Forces of the United States and their dependents in securing all benefits or privileges to which they are entitled, with operations of the two State Veterans Memorial Cemeteries and four Mississippi State Veterans Nursing Homes, with the fifth currently being constructed at Tradition, approving programs and institutions of education and training under the GI Bill, and with advising the governor and legislature on Veterans' affairs in Mississippi.

-It is the commitment of MSVA to care for each Veteran, family member, caregiver, and survivor at the highest level of care and service.
+It is the commitment of MSVA to care for each Veteran and/or their dependents at the highest level of care and service.
 No other state agency is tasked solely with the comprehensive care of Mississippi's Veteran community.
-Whether they are recently separated or their service occurred decades ago, MSVA seeks to meet their needs at the point of life they come into contact with MSVA.
+Whether they are recently separated or their service occurred decades ago, the MSVA seeks to meet their needs at the point of life they come into contact with MSVA.